pineapple86/API-PTIRK/README.md

 #### For RQ1

 We conduct 32 supplementary experiments for RQ2, that is, randomly matching pre-trained code models (CodeBERT or CodeT5), pre-trained text models (BERT or StenceBERT), and model fusion strategies (weighted average fusion strategy, attention fusion strategy, splicing fusion strategy, or gating fusion strategy) on two datasets.
-In terms of FMeasure, in the 32 groups of experiments, 23 groups using soft prompts outperforms the other two prompt methods, meaning 71.88% of the results can confirm this view.
+In terms of F-Measure, in the 32 groups of experiments, 23 groups using soft prompts outperforms the other two prompt methods, meaning 71.88% of the results can confirm this view.

 #### For RQ3